cabforum/servercert/docs/BR.md

 No stipulation.

 ### 4.9.5 Time within which CA must process the revocation request
-Prior to 2025-05-15, for Section 4.9.5 of these Requirements, the CA SHALL adhere to these Requirements or Version 2.1.1 of the Baseline Requirements for TLS Server Certificates.
+Prior to 2025-05-15, for Section 4.9.5 of these Requirements, the CA SHALL adhere to these Requirements or Version 2.1.3 of the Baseline Requirements for TLS Server Certificates.
 Effective 2025-05-15, the CA SHALL adhere to these Requirements.

 The period from the time from receipt of the revocation request to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
 The date selected by the CA SHOULD consider the following criteria:

 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
 2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
 3. The number of revocation requests or Certificate Problem Reports received about a particular Certificate or Subscriber;
-4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn’t receive the goods they ordered); and
+4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and
 5. Relevant legislation.

 ### 4.9.6 Revocation checking requirement for relying parties